ajaymisraa/crosstime/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) for details.

 ## Acknowledgments